 - Relevance: Is the idea relevant to the challenge? – i.e. does it address one or more of the four focus areas outlined in the request for proposals?
 Does it focus on communities affected by conflict?

 Each application is reviewed by three screeners.
-Last year, over half of all applications received were removed from the competition at this stage for lacking innovation and relevance.
-Those that sufficiently meet the criteria will proceed to the next stage.
+Last year, over three quarter of all applications received were removed from the competition at this stage.
+Those that best meet the criteria will proceed to the next stage.

-For Seed funding, those that pass the innovation screen are split into the three focus areas (Health, Energy, Information).
+At this point, Seed applications that pass the innovation screen are split into the three focus areas (Health, Energy, Information).
 Applications are evaluated in detail by a panel of experts.
-The panel is hugely diverse and includes subject matter experts; ethics specialists; private sector professionals; and, perhaps most importantly, people with lived experience of conflict.
+The panel is hugely diverse and includes subject matter experts; ethics specialists; private sector professionals; and, people with lived experience of conflict.
 Each application is reviewed by four panelists, one from each of these perspectives.
 They will evaluate applications for Impact, Integrated Innovation, Project Execution Plan, Leadership Capability to Champion Change and Value for Effort.

 The inclusion of people affected by conflict as reviewers represents a progressive step forward in the way such funding opportunities are assessed.
 We expect applicants to include affected people in the design of their innovations, as we firmly believe that those closest to problems are best placed to deliver solutions.
 We feel it is vital to also uphold this principle in our own selection process.

-Following an online review, we convene an in-person meeting with all of our volunteer panelists to debate the best scoring innovations and arrive at a shortlist of ‘fundable’ projects.
-One of our panellists from last year, Dr Kirsten Gelsdorf, wrote about her experience, giving an insight into the richness of the deliberations on the day.
+Following an online review, we convene a panel meeting with all of our panelists to debate the best innovations and arrive at a shortlist of ‘fundable’ projects.
+One of our previous panellists, Dr Kirsten Gelsdorf, wrote about her experience, giving an insight into the richness of the deliberations on the day.
 You can find the blog here.

 Our review process is built upon transparency and learning.
 With this in mind, all unsuccessful applicants will receive feedback on their proposal so that they may refine their idea for future funding opportunities.